syntithenai/docker-cmfive/README.md

  - To enable ssh, use kinetic to map a port or ensure your run command maps port 22 to a host port.
  - To login as root, use the key file docker.ppk from the docker-cmfive repository.
 - using mysql exposed port 3306 with a sql client like HeidiSql

-##	Virtual hosting
-As you add containers it can be handy to refer to them by domain name.

-1. A DNS proxy will allow wildcard domain configuration (as compared to tweaking hosts entry).
-Acrylic DNS proxy works well on windows.
-DNS entries need to point to the virtual box IP address on windows.
-2. Install and run nginx-proxy docker image using DOCKER CLI powershell.
-  `docker run -d -p 80:80 -v /var/run/docker.sock:/tmp/docker.sock:ro jwilder/nginx-proxy`
-3. Restart your container with VIRTUAL_HOST set as an environment veriable and nginx-proxy will pick up the changes and detect the container port then create virtual host entries for nginx.
-  `docker run -e VIRTUAL_HOST=foo.bar.com ...`
-For more details see https://hub.docker.com/r/jwilder/nginx-proxy <https://hub.docker.com/r/jwilder/nginx-proxy>

-## Security
-These images are hopelessly insecure with published default passwords for important services and a published key for root login.

-**DO NOT EXPOSE any of the docker network interfaces to the internet!!**
 ## Developing with the image

 ### Filesystem Layout